unprolix/opa/etc/protocols/PLATE.md

 user's original request around to other exit nodes, so might not be desirable.

-The response that a server gives to the underlying HTTP request does not change when the request is "really" a PLATE request.
+The response that a server gives to the underlying HTTPS request does not change when the request is "really" a PLATE request.
 Instead, the request is placed on an internal queue and the request is either passed on to another PLATE server, or the URL is accessed directly.
-The webserver hosting the PLATE implementation should generate a reasonable HTTP response in some fashion.
+The webserver hosting the PLATE implementation should generate a reasonable HTTPS response in some fashion.